Can You Deposit a Check for Someone Else?

 When filling out the deposit slip, be sure to enter the current date, the check number, and the amount of the check.
 You may need to enter additional information as indicated on the deposit slip.

-4. Talk to a Bank Teller In-Person
+4. Deal Directly with a Bank Teller

 If you run into a snag, a bank teller should be able to help you understand what the problem is and how to correct it.
 Going through the drive-thru is fine because you can easily communicate with a bank teller.